 Using information compiled from the Cambridge Assessing database, Inspectional Services Department building permits, Planning Board submittals, and university housing sources, the Community Development Department tallies 54,988 housing units, current as of July 1, 2019.
 This figure includes development since 2010 and units currently under construction.
 In addition, the total includes all graduate student apartment-style housing owned by universities, whether or not the units are tax exempt or counted as housing units by the U. S. Census Bureau.

-As reported by the 2013 - 2017 American Community Survey, 63.8% of occupied units are rented and 36.2% are owner occupied (including owner occupied condominiums).
-Approximately 14.8% of the entire housing stock is subsidized in some form.
+As reported by the 2014 - 2018 American Community Survey, 64.2% of occupied units are rented and 35.8% are owner occupied (including owner occupied condominiums).
+Approximately 14.8% of the entire housing stock has either permanent or long term affordability restrictions.

 According the Cambridge Community Development Department, in 2019 single family dwellings accounted for 6.9% of housing units, two family buildings for 12.7%, three family buildings for 11.3%, four to six unit buildings for 9.2%, buildings with over six units up to 50 units 19.0% and buildings with 51 or units 40.9%.
 Condominiums, regardless of their building type, included for 27.5% of the housing stock.
 Units located in mixed use buildings were 11.8% of the stock.